The following networking bugs apply to the Solaris 10 release.

 For more information about IP forwarding, see the routeadm(1M) man page.

 A zone can be configured so that the zone's IP address becomes part of an IP Network Multipathing (IPMP) group.
-The configuration process is documented in How to Extend IP Network Multipathing Functionality to Shared-IP Non-Global Zones in System Administration Guide: Oracle Solaris Containers-Resource Management and Oracle Solaris Zones.
+The configuration process is documented in How to Extend IP Network Multipathing Functionality to Shared-IP Non-Global Zones in System Administration Guide: Solaris Containers-Resource Management and Solaris Zones.

 If all the network interfaces in the IPMP group fail, a zone does not boot if it has an IP address that is part of the IPMP group.